 DESIGNER'S NOTES

-A floral Fox & Chave silk habotai scarf with a design of distinctive yellow daffodils.
+A large Fox & Chave silk habotai scarf with a brightly coloured and idiosyncratic floral design reminiscent of the ancient Egyptian civilisation.

 COLOURS